harvesthill/reddit-wiki-archive/steroids/your_first_cycle.md

 **Oral Steroid Options / Additives:**

-Test E &amp; C takes about six weeks to fully saturate the blood (*i.e.,* kick in).
+Test E & C takes about six weeks to fully saturate the blood (*i.e.,* kick in).
 If you don't want to wait that long and you want to aid in your bulk, a popular thing to do is start the oral from day 1 (*kickstarting*).
 Another popular thing to do is to run your oral at the very end of your cycle, leading up to PCT (*finisher*).
 You can run your oral anytime during the cycle though.
 You may pick **one** of the following:

 * **For 6 Weeks:** [Dianabol (Dbol)](/steroids/dianabol.md), 30–60 mg, ED **or**
 * **For 6 Weeks:** [Anadrol (Adrol)](/steroids/anadrol.md), 50–100 mg, ED **or**